-Mastery portrait: Students who are prepared to take this class are typically upper-elementary age or early adolescents.
+Students who are prepared to take this class are typically upper-elementary age or early adolescents.
 Students of this age are becoming young adults, increasingly taking on the responsibility of their educations.
-It's imperative, then, that this course not only provide the academic components necessary to achieve mastery of the content of the class (knowledge) and skills associated with analytical thought; but to also help engage the student in development of their moral virtues.
+It's imperative, then, that this course does not only provide the academic components necessary to achieve mastery of the content of the class (knowledge) and skills associated with analytical thought; but to also help engage the student in the development of their moral virtues.
 These three aspects of the course would comprise the "learning target".

-- At the completion of this course cum laude students will be able to read, narrate, discuss, annotate, summarize, and quote from a variety of texts at grade level.
-He can proceed with the confidence that comes from practice when asked to amplify, summarize, praise, refute, confirm, critique, or in other ways, respond to a given text.
-He will show strength in imitating a model text and growing skill in invention.
-A 5- or 6-paragraph essay will evident respect for rules for proper form, punctuation, grammar, and spelling.
-His writing will include a variety of rhetorical devices, literary devices, and strong vocabulary. - Additionally, students will have faithfully practiced the skills necessary to read aloud with fluency.
-Students will also show attention to volume, pace, and inflection when speaking.
-Similarly, students will be encouraged to speak well to one another in pursuit of excellent work, in discussion of ideas and responses, and to build the camaraderie of the classroom. - Students will also be guided in development of the virtues of Truth, Goodness and Wisdom.
-Ideally, students will employ wisdom when responding to virtues and vices, the actions and thoughts that he'll encounter in his reading.
-By the end of the course students should understand that reading a rich selection of great literature builds the reservoir out of which we draw good ideas and take example for our whole lives.
-Students will be encouraged to use good writing and speaking to deliver and celebrate truth.
+At the completion of this course, a cum laude students is able to read, narrate, discuss, annotate, summarize, and quote from a variety of texts at grade level.
+He or she can proceed with the confidence that comes from practice when asked to amplify, summarize, praise, refute, confirm, critique, or in other ways, respond to a given text.
+He or she shows strength in imitating a model text and growing skill in invention.
+The Refutation/ Confirmation and Commonplace essays evidence respect for rules for proper form, punctuation, grammar, and spelling.
+Finally, the writing of a cum laude student includes a variety of rhetorical devices, literary devices, and strong vocabulary.

+Elocution, the art of speaking skillfully, is also a key component of this course.
+Throughout the year, students have faithfully practiced the skills necessary to read aloud with fluency, learning to show attention to volume, pace, and inflection when speaking.
+Similarly, students are encouraged to speak constructively to one another in pursuit of excellent work, in discussion of ideas and responses, and to build the camaraderie of the classroom.

+Finally, students are also guided in the development of the virtues of Truth, Goodness and Wisdom.
+Ideally, students will employ wisdom when responding to virtues and vices, the actions and thoughts that they encounter in the readings.
+By the end of the course, a cum laude student understands that reading a rich selection of great literature is one of the ways in which it is possible to build the reservoir out of which one can draw good ideas and model our own lives and behaviors.